Having a baby

 Postnatal care after having a baby in Austria

 Postnatal care is particularly important for outpatient and home births.
 If you have an outpatient birth, your pediatrician will visit you to examine the baby after it is born.
-Then, your midwife will come each day for at least the first ten days.
-A midwife will also visit every day if you have a home birth.
+Then, your midwife will come each day for at least the first five days.
+If you have private insurance and you want the support, a midwife can also visit every day after a home birth.
 Your midwife will weigh your baby, help with breastfeeding, check how any scars you have are healing, and chat to you about your mental health.
 Again, your Mutter-Kind-Pass will dictate all your doctor’s appointments for you and your baby.

 Weighing newborn baby